rcos/CSCI-4470-OpenSource/Syllabus.md

 ### We are extremely thankful to RedHat for their generous support.
 Thanks to Mr. Tom Callaway and Ms. Gina Likins for their valuable advice and suggestions.

-##  Generally, ectures are on Tuesdays and Labs are on Fridays.
+##  Generally, lectures are on Tuesdays and Labs are on Fridays.
 This will be flipped for some portion of the class due to the Friday = Tuesday start.

 ## Goal of this Class: